 Your patient may complain of persistent poor vision, despite your best efforts.
 Undiagnosed Keratoconus is very difficult to treat.
 So knowing the first signs of Keratoconus can help you arrive at the right diagnosis.

-If you notice any of the above symptoms in your patients, you should consider testing for Keratoconus or other Corneal Dystrophies.
+If you notice any of the above symptoms in your patients, you should consider testing for Keratoconus or other corneal dystrophies.

-You likely have a Keratometer or Topographer in your office, if not both.
+You likely have a keratometer or topographer in your office, if not both.
 Irregular mires are an indicator of Keratoconus and other corneal dystrophies.
 You can use either instrument to see them.

 Image A from a Keratometer.
 The left illustration is a normal cornea, and the right illustration shows distorted mires from an irregular cornea.

 Image C is a typical Axial Topography of Keratoconus created on a NIDEK OPD III topographer.
 The first image shows a normal cornea with astigmatism.
-The second image shows a Pellucid-type Keratoconus.
+The second image shows a pellucid-type Keratoconus.

-My name is Dr. Barry Leonard and I am the Director of the California Keratoconus Center.
-People call me “The Keratoconus Doctor” not only because I have been treating Keratoconus for over 35 years, but because I also have Keratoconus.
+My name is Dr. Barry Leonard, and I am the Director of the California Keratoconus Center.
+People call me “The Keratoconus Doctor,” not only because I have been treating Keratoconus for over 35 years but because I also have Keratoconus.

-After the diagnosis, he called for the class’ attention and shouted “Leonard’s Got Keratoconus!”
+After the diagnosis, he called for the class’ attention and shouted, “Leonard’s Got Keratoconus!”
 I was glad to finally know why my own vision was so poor — much like your patients might be — but the options to treat Keratoconus were crude then compared to what we have now.

 The cKlear Method is our non-surgical treatment for Keratoconus and other Corneal Dystrophies.
-And each of the three instruments, the Eaglet Eye Surface Profiler, the Nidek OPD III and the Zeiss Cirrus OCT play a vital role in its success.
+And each of the three instruments, the Eaglet Eye Surface Profiler, the Nidek OPD III and the Zeiss Cirrus OCT, play a vital role in its success.

 We use the Zeiss Cirrus OCT at two different stages of the cKlear Method™.
 The first is during the diagnostic stage, when we scan the cornea to find the Corneal Pachymetry.
 We then use the OCT again after the lens is designed and on the eye so that we can confirm or evaluate how the lens vaults over the cornea and lands on the sclera.
 The OCT can show us if there are any areas on the lens that can be modified for improved vision or comfort.

-We have numerous testimonials from Keratoconus patients who marvel and weep at their new ability to do things as ordinary as seeing the details of leaves on a tree, seeing their spouse and childrens’ faces clearly for the first time, being able to work all day without discomfort, and even driving at night.
+We have numerous testimonials from Keratoconus patients who marvel and weep at their new ability to do things as ordinary as seeing the details of leaves on a tree, seeing their spouse and children’s faces clearly for the first time, being able to work all day without discomfort, and even driving at night.

-These overwhelming thanks and appreciative comments are why we do what we do, and certainly why you do what you do as well.
+These overwhelming thanks and appreciative comments are why we do what we do and certainly why you do what you do as well.
 Let’s work together to help your patients see clearly, too.

 It’s never our goal to take a patient from a referring doctor.
-We simply want to collaborate with other skilled eye care professionals like you to give your patient the best vision possible.
+We want to collaborate with other skilled eye care professionals like you to give your patient the best vision possible.

-Or you can call the California Keratoconus Center at 818-891-6711 and ask for me personally.
-My Patient Referral Coordinator, Gianny Cardenas, will be sure to connect us as soon as possible.
+Or you can call the California Keratoconus Center at 818-891-6711 and ask for one of our specialists.
+Our Patient Referral Coordinator, Gianny Cardenas, will be sure to connect us as soon as possible.